Steven-Grevera/ENC4265/manual.md

 ## Hole Room
 ![image](https://github.com/user-attachments/assets/cc36084c-7700-4a59-9220-c72134993f6c)
+*Figure 201: Image of a hole in a room lit up by Butterfly Lantern Green Lighting.
+Image Taken By: Steven Grevera*

 Hole Rooms are locked Magatama Rooms that require a key to unlock.
 A large hole is in the middle of them that you can fall into.
 By falling into the hole, you will take health damage similar to trapdoors but instead of being teleported to a location associated with the trapdoor, you will instead be teleported to an area below ground.

 ![image](https://github.com/user-attachments/assets/bad6bf2c-27d5-408c-b573-5914ac53d8af)
+*Figure 202: Image of a mirror teleport that will lead outside of the hole now entered.
+Image Taken By: Steven Grevera*

 The Magatama will be on a small alter and behind in the opposite direction will be a mirror.
 This mirror will not work like The Butterfly Shop mirrors and will instead teleport you to a random location within the level itself.

 ![image](https://github.com/user-attachments/assets/296af7e0-a1c0-49ae-8eee-89e211d4e73c)
+*Figure 203: Image of a Magatama waiting on an altar in the hole room.
+Image Taken By: Steven Grevera*

 **Note: If you drop into the hole without 50 health, you will die and lose a life or be given a “Game Over”.**